Skip to main content

 Now that we got this out of the way, let’s discover the S.I.M.P.L.E. guide to start preaching without notes.

-Strong Structure
+By Building Strong Structure

 The skeleton you build needs to be able to support the weight of your content, for sure, but more than that, your outline needs to be clear to you.
 Like Spurgeon once said, “When there’s haze in the pulpit, there’s fog in the pews.”
 Your sermon structure needs to be internalized for you to be comfortable communicating it.
 A good structure will have elements like a major point, a few points tied to your major point, and a strong beginning and finish.

-Introduction
+By Building Introduction

 A great introduction is necessary for preaching without notes.
 This gives people a reason to listen to you and hear God’s Word.
-A great introduction will answer the question “Why should I listen to this message?
+A great introduction will answer the question, “Why should I listen to this message?”

 If there isn’t an answer, then you’ll be talking more than preaching, which would go against your goal.
 “It’s God’s Scripture I’m preaching” is not a good enough answer for people to listen, unfortunately.
 In your preparation, once you find THE reason, you can have an intro in the form of questions that beg a response (“Have you ever felt like XYZ?” or “What would happen if ABC?”).
 Personal stories are ALWAYS a good way to introduce your message.
 People can relate to stories; after all, humanity has been using them for millennia to connect with each other.

 One major thought is all you need.
-Whatever the style of the sermon, from topical to expository, your message should have 1 central thought that ties everything together.
+Whatever the style of the sermon, from topical to expository, your message should have one central thought that ties everything together.
 This is where you need to do the hard work to keep it simple.
 One major point and the rest is built around that.

 Back to Elijah in 1 Kings 18, Elijah asks a very important question: “How long will you waver between two opinions?”
 (1 Kings 18:21 NIV).
 The text is rich in many ways.
 Your main point could be, based on his question, that “Your choices matter.”
 The rest of the text proves this.